johnb-xp/Breadmoji/README.md

+<b>Let's 👏 get 👏 this 👏 bread</b>

 These are the bread emojis created for the MSOE Discord server by John Bilkey.

-You can modify, and share them to your heart's content, preferably with attribution if possible.
+<i>You can modify, and share them to your heart's content, preferably with attribution if possible.</i>

-Let's 👏 get 👏 this 👏 bread

 These graphics are largely based on Twemoji 12. https://github.com/twitter/twemoji
+Available under CC BY 4.0 license.